Jeremiah Chapter 35

 Jonadab and Rechab were but men, and yet their people obeyed the commandments they had laid down.
 God’s people will not even listen to the commandments of the God that made them.

 Jeremiah 35:17 “Therefore thus saith the LORD God of hosts, the God of Israel; Behold, I will bring upon Judah and upon all the inhabitants of Jerusalem all the evil that I have pronounced against them: because I have spoken unto them, but they have not heard; and I have called unto them, but they have not answered.”

 Provoked by such ill usage.

 God explains one more time why He is going to carry out all of the punishment against them.
-They have been unfaithful, worshipping false gods and have not repented.
+They had been unfaithful, worshiped false gods and had not repented.

 Verses 18-19: “Because ye have obeyed”: God will bless the Rechabites not in spiritually saving them all, but in preserving a posterity in which some can have a place in His service.
 A Rechabite still has a role (in Neh.
 3:14); also, the title over Psalm 71 in the LXX (Greek translation of the Old Testament), was addressed for use by the sons of Jonadab and the earliest captives.

 Jeremiah 35:18 “And Jeremiah said unto the house of the Rechabites, Thus saith the LORD of hosts, the God of Israel; Because ye have obeyed the commandment of Jonadab your father, and kept all his precepts, and done according unto all that he hath commanded you:”